 You’re probably not sure about who can contest a Will or how much it costs, so we’re offering a £900 (VAT included) Fixed Fee service for assessing the merits of Contesting a Will.

 For any additional work that’s not included in the Fixed Fee service, our normal hourly rates will apply.

 Let’s look at what the Fixed Fee service does and doesn't include.

-A Contentious Probate Solicitor will carry out an assessment of your case and this includes:
+A Contentious Probate Lawyer will carry out an assessment of your case and this includes:

 - Making enquiries with the person who drafted the Will about the circumstances around the making of the Will.
 This may have a small charge, but we’ll tell you before going ahead.